Life 1871 - 1908 AD

 (Aisin-Gioro) Pu Yi , Name as Emperor Hsuan Tung (Xuan Tong) , later Kang Te (Manchukuo) + President and in his own view "Emperor" of Manchukuo, a Japanese Puppet State during World War II.

-In this considerable position he was given a chance to record and pass on his special knowledge of the later Ching Dynasty, it's Arts, literature and Cultural Achievements.
+In this considerable position he was given a chance to record and pass on his special knowledge of the later Qing Dynasty, its Arts, literature and Cultural Achievements.

 Death October 16, 1967 AD in Beijing.
 Succession : None.